What to Pack for a Trip to Alaska

 Sun Hat

-This could be your traditional bucket style or a baseball cap, just something to protect your face and help keep the sun out of your eyes.
+A wide-brimmed hat, bucket hat, or baseball cap will help protect your face and keep the sun out of your eyes during long daylight hours.

 Sun Screen